-We all know how fast kitchen worktops can get filled up with stuff and render almost unfit for the purpose of preparing food.
+We all know how fast kitchen worktops can get filled up with stuff and render almost unfit to prepare food.
 It’s interesting to note how quickly we become accustomed to working in such a cluttered environment.
-It is not until we walk into someone else’s alarmingly clean kitchen, or meander through the pages of an aspirational interiors magazine, that we stop and look with dismay at our own space with fresh eyes.
-But, everyone has advice on clutter free kitchen tips, who should you trust?
+It is not until we walk into someone else’s alarmingly clean kitchen, or meander through the pages of an inspirational interiors magazine, that we stop and look with dismay at our own space with fresh eyes.
+But, everyone has advice on clutter-free kitchen tips, who you should trust?

-But don’t be dismayed because, while clean, empty, minimalist surfaces might seem like an impossible dream, there are a number of very simple things that you can do to achieve the minimalist room of your dreams.
+But don’t be dismayed because, while clean, empty, minimalist surfaces might seem like an impossible dream, there are a number of straightforward things that you can do to achieve the minimalist room of your dreams.
 A good place to start is our:

 1. Initiate a Strict One-in One-Out Policy